shaquille-galanto/screaming-architecture-nextjs/README.md

 ### 🔧 Package Manager

 This project uses `pnpm` as package manager. `pnpm` is known to be 3 times faster and more efficient than `npm` and it is also faster than `yarn` in many cases.
 There are still more reasons to be choosing `pnpm` over `npm` and `yarn`, but it is still a matter of team's preference.
-Listed down below some useful resources about `pnpm`:
+Listed down below some helpful resources about `pnpm`:

 - [Why you should prefer using pnpm over npm and yarn?](https://refine.dev/blog/pnpm-vs-npm-and-yarn/)
 - [JavaScript Package Managers: NPM vs YARN vs PNPM](https://www.atatus.com/blog/npm-vs-yarn-vs-pnpm/)